omgiamhungarian/SimpleUtilities/README.md

 - Chaos Insurgency spawn on round start instead of Facility Guards,
 - Auto Friendly Fire when the round ends,
 - Cuffed Nine-Tailed Fox / Chaos Insurgency changes team upon "escape".
+- Hint displayed after looking at / shooting SCP-096.
+- Hint displayed when flipping a coin.
+- Displays HP of the player you are looking at.

 More to come!

 ## Install
 ### LocalAdmin Install:
 To install the plugin via LocalAdmin, boot up your server and type ```p install omgiamhungarian/SimpleUtilities```.
+(Make sure 0Harmony.dll is in PluginAPI/plugins/(server_port)/dependencies after installing.)

 ### Manual Install:
-1. Download the latest released SimpleUtilities.dll from [releases](https://github.com/omgiamhungarian/SimpleUtilities/releases/).
+1. Download the latest released SimpleUtilities.dll and dependencies.zip from [releases](https://github.com/omgiamhungarian/SimpleUtilities/releases/).
 2. Move the SimpleUtilities.dll to ```PluginAPI/plugins/(server_port)```.
+3. Move the 0Harmony.dll from dependencies.zip to PluginAPI/plugins/(server_port)/dependencies.
-3. You are done.
+4. You are done.
 Restart your server.

 ## Default Configuration file